 Summer is a busy time.
 Between traveling and summer camps and visiting with family, the break can really fly by!
 Before you know it, the school year will be weeks away.
 In order to ensure you are ready for the new homeschool year when it comes, make a list of every task you need to complete and assign realistic due dates for yourself.
 The keyword here is realistic.
 Don’t commit to doing too much, too fast.
 By spreading these tasks throughout the summer, you’ll have plenty of time to enjoy the time off with your family.

 By the time the homeschool year comes to a close, odds are your homeschool space isn’t looking as organized as it did when you started.
 Take a day or two during the summer while the kids are at camp or visiting the grandparents and tidy up!
 Start by sorting through your homeschool space and getting rid of all that old stuff you know you don’t use anymore.
 Look for new ways to organize your space (you can start here).
 Say “see ya later!” to germs and stains by deep cleaning everything from the chairs to the bookcase to the carpet.
 You’ll be glad you did it once it’s time to start lesson planning.

 Avoid the shock of readjusting to the school year routine by including subtle parts of it into your daily lives throughout the summer.
 Plan to eat meals at the same time.
 Set aside some quiet reading or learning time each day.
 Maintain your children’s bedtime.
 Keeping some semblance of structure will help your children to quickly adjust to the new homeschool year.

 Invest in Learning

 The best thing you can do to make sure you’re prepared for the next school year is to determine what you need and buy early.
 This will help alleviate last-minute stress, give you time to make sure you have everything you need, and save money.
-Start shopping today, and get a jumpstart on next semester!
+Start shopping today, and get a jumpstart on the year to come!